Sexual Abuse Defense

 Frequently Asked Questions

 We strongly recommend speaking with an attorney before talking to police or detectives.
 Even honest answers can be misunderstood or taken out of context.
-When you contact us first, we can advise you on whether to give a statement and can be present if any interview occurs.
+When you contact us first, we can advise you on whether to give a statement and can be present if an interview occurs.

 Most cases begin with an investigation, then charges may be filed in a local criminal court if prosecutors believe they have enough evidence.
 You may face arrest, bond hearings, and several court settings.
 We guide you through each stage and work to challenge the case or seek favorable resolutions.